Dr. F. Richard Hauck

 5. Between 500,000 and 1.5 million Guatemalans fled their lands to go to America

-6. Its largest source of income are funds sent back from America by immigrants there
+6. Its largest source of income is funds sent back from America by immigrants there

 7. There is not a single natural harbor on its western border (where Lehi and Hagoth docked)

-8. 56% of its population are living under the poverty line
+8. 56% of its population is living under the poverty line

 10. According to the State Department, Guatemala has one of the highest violent crime rates in Latin America